We support iOS devices running iOS 11 and above. We support Android devices with Android Marshmallow (Android 6) and above.

 Instore, you can use your Volt card to pay for goods and services by tapping or swiping and entering your PIN.
 We will also be introducing digital wallets (so, you can make Spend account transactions using your phone) before the end of the year.

-- withdraw or transfer between accounts up to $20,000 per day by Pay Anyone or BPAY®;
+- withdraw or transfer between accounts up to $20,000 per day by Pay Anyone, BPAY Apple Pay and Google Pay of which up to $5,000 per day can be by NPP out;

 - spend up to $10,000 per day on your debit card for any purchases (including any ATM withdrawals)